Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

 - Parameters not supported in operation

 **Solutions:**
-1. Check parameter names match the schemas in [Parameter Reference](#parameter-reference)
+1. Check parameter names against the endpoint's schema in the [Swagger UI / API reference](#operation--parameter-reference)
 2. Verify parameter value types (string, number, boolean)
 3. Test the same parameters by calling the endpoint directly first